FelicityRC/blackjack-project/README.md

 ## _To Run Locally_

-- fork then clone this repository
+- Fork then clone this repository.

-- run npm i
+- `run npm i`

-- locate HTML file to open in local browser
+- `run npm t`

-- run npm t
+- Locate HTML file to open in local browser.

 ## _Initial Steps Taken_